radevgit/aabb/README.md

 ### Construction
 - `HilbertRTree::new()` - Create a new empty tree
+- `HilbertRTree::with_capacity(capacity)` - Create a new tree with preallocated capacity
 - `add(min_x, min_y, max_x, max_y)` - Add a bounding box
 - `build()` - Build the spatial index (required before querying)